OluwajobaOluwabori/disaster_response_pipeline_project/README.md

 ## Project Components
 There are three components used to complete this project.

-----ETL Pipeline
+- ETL Pipeline
     process_data.py consists of a data cleaning pipeline that:
-    ---Loads the messages and categories datasets
+    - Loads the messages and categories datasets
-    ---Merges the two datasets
+    - Merges the two datasets
-    ---Cleans the data
+    - Cleans the data
-    ---Stores it in a SQLite database
+    - Stores it in a SQLite database
-----ML Pipeline
+- ML Pipeline
    train_classifier.py consists of a machine learning pipeline that:
-   ---Loads data from the SQLite database
+   - Loads data from the SQLite database
-   ---Splits the dataset into training and test sets
+   - Splits the dataset into training and test sets
-   ---Builds a text processing and machine learning pipeline
+   - Builds a text processing and machine learning pipeline
-   ---Trains and tunes a model using GridSearchCV
+   - Trains and tunes a model using GridSearchCV
-   ---Outputs results on the test set
+   - Outputs results on the test set
-   ---Exports the final model as a pickle file
+   - Exports the final model as a pickle file
-----Flask Web App
+- Flask Web App
-   ---upload the database file and pkl file with your model
+   - Uploads the database file and pkl file with your model
-   ---data visualizations created using Plotly in the web app
+   - Data visualizations created using Plotly in the web app
-   ---display results in a Flask web app
+   - Display results in a Flask web app
 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.